 Emirates Vs Etihad First Class Amenity Kit – Which Is Best?

-I have reviewed the best airline amenity kits in the world and in this listing, Emirates comes second offering bespoke beauty goodies from one of my favourite scents; Bulgari.
+I have reviewed the best airline amenity kits in the world and in this listing, Emirates comes second offering bespoke beauty goodies from one of my favorite scents; Bulgari.
 They also give you a fragrance.
-Emirates have also introduced the world’s first moisturising pyjamas in first class designed for airline use and to overcome dry air thus giving the passenger a better nights sleep.
+Emirates has also introduced the world’s first moisturizing pajamas in first-class designed for airline use and to overcome dry air thus giving the passenger a better nights sleep.

 Emirates Vs Etihad First Class Airport Lounge – Which Is Best?